DominikN/docs_new/docs/manuals/panther.md

 </div>
 </div>

 Autonomous, mobile robot platform dedicated for outdoor environment.
-Compliant with IP54 rate of protection.
+Compliant with IP54 or IP66 rate of protection.
 Depending on the use-case it can be equipped with a robot arm, LIDAR, RGB-D camera, GPS, UWB and other additional equipment.
 It can be used in various areas of application such as agriculture, rescue, inspection and many more.

 <div class="clearfix">